Intelligent Model Update Strategy for Sequential Recommendation: Related work

 \section{Related work}

-\textbf{Device-Cloud Collaboration.} Device-cloud collaboration~\cite{ref:device_cloud_survey} is playing an increasingly important role in deep learning.
-Cloud-based and on-device machine learning are two distinct approaches with different benefits and drawbacks.
-Device-cloud collaboration can take advantage of them and make them complement one another.
-Federated learning, such as FedAVG~\cite{ref:federated_fedavg}, is one of the most well-known forms of device-cloud collaboration.
-Federated learning is also often used for various tasks such as multi-task learning~\cite{ref:federated_multi_task,ref:federated_multi_task2}, etc. However, the method of federated learning for device-cloud collaboration is relatively simple and cannot meet the needs of many practical scenarios.
-MPDA~\cite{ref:device_cloud2} extracts samples similar to those on the device from the cloud.
-It improves the performance of the model on the device by training on the device. \cite{ref:device_cloud} designs multiple models with the same functions but different training processes, and a Meta Controller is used to determine which model should be used.
-DUET~\cite{ref:duet} draws on the idea of HyperNetwork, which can ensure that the model on the device generalizes well to the data distribution of the current data at each moment without any training on the device.
-This paper focuses on applying these parameters generation-based models to recommender systems, namely DC-CDR.
-DC-CDR can significantly improve the generalization ability of the device recommendation model.
-However, high request frequency and low communication revenue seriously reduce the practicability.
+\textbf{Edge-cloud Collaboration.} Deep learning applications are widely used~\cite{wang2017community,li2022end,li2023multi,li2023winner,wu2023focus,wu2023precedent,tang2024oodkd,qin2020health}, but they are fundamentally resource-intensive and difficult to deploy on the edge~\cite{tang2024modelgpt,chen2023learning,chen2023learning_arxiv,huang2022generspeech,huang2023make,DBLP:conf/ijcai/HuangL0S00Z22,cao2023_10.1145/3604237.3626868,li2023finetuning,li2022fine,lili_10.1145/3581783.3611847}, so edge-cloud collaboration~\cite{ref:edge_cloud_survey,zhangsyDBLP:conf/kdd/QianXLZJLZC022} is playing an increasingly important role.
+Cloud-based and on-edge machine learning are two distinct approaches with different benefits and drawbacks.
+Edge-cloud collaboration can take advantage of them and make them complement one another.
+Federated learning, such as FedAVG~\cite{ref:federated_fedavg}, is one of the most well-known forms of edge-cloud collaboration.
+Federated learning is also often used for various tasks such as multi-task learning~\cite{ref:federated_multi_task,ref:federated_multi_task2}, etc. But the federated learning method for edge-cloud collaboration is too rigid for many real-world scenarios. \cite{ref:edge_cloud} designs multiple models with the same functions but different training processes, and a Meta Controller is used to determine which model should be used.
+EC-CDR, such as DUET~\cite{ref:duet}, draw inspiration from the HyperNetwork concept, ensuring that models on the edge can generalize well to the current data distribution at every moment without the need for any training on the edge.
+However, high request frequency and low communication revenue significantly reduce their practicality.
+This paper focuses on addressing these shortcomings of EC-CDR.